Diabetes Diet Logo

 But for the same reason, eating fat stops you eating too much in total.
 If your body needs 10 grams of fat, your appetite will not be satisfied until you have consumed those 10 grams of fat.

 If you eat those 10 grams as 25 grams (1 oz) of Cheddar cheese, you will take in about 125 calories.
-If you eat them as wholemeal bread thinly spread with a very low-fat spread, you will need to eat about eight slices — a total of about 200 calories!
+If you eat them as wholemeal bread thinly spread with a very low-fat spread, you will need to eat about eight slices - a total of over 500 calories!

 "NH&WL may be the best non-technical book on diet ever written"